 Perhaps it’s a scrawled list on a wrinkled envelope, a well thought out Pinterest board, or a multi-page journal entry.
 We’ve all probably penned some type of “gotta do!” wish list we want to achieve before we check out.

 I’m a bit of a fangirl when it comes to the Caribbean, so it’s no real shock that most of my bucket list items are Caribbean related.
 Here are a few of my favorites.
 I’m happy to say that a few of them have been checked off!

 How many Caribbean-esque items are on your bucket list?
 Did I miss one I need to add?
-I’m always in the market for a new adventure, so post a comment on what I should explore next!
+I’m always on the lookout for a new adventure, so post a comment on what I should explore next!